2 Kings Chapter 9

 “had come down.”
 From Jerusalem to Jezreel was down in elevation.(top)

 “on the tower in Jezreel.”
-This watchman would be on the east tower (or northeast corner tower) looking down the Harod Valley towards the Jordan River.
+This watchman would be on the east tower (or northeast corner tower) looking down the Harod Valley toward the Jordan River.
 Looking in that direction he could see Jehu coming up the valley from the east.

 “Is it peace?”
 An idiom (cp.
 2 Kings 9:11).(top)